netgroup/rose-srv6-tutorial/nets/3routers-isis-ipv6/README.md

 Level 1 routers share intra-area routing information, and Level 2 routers share interarea information about IP addresses available within each area.
 Uniquely, IS-IS routers can act as both Level 1 and Level 2 routers, sharing intra-area routes with other Level 1 routers and interarea routes with other Level 2 routers.

+We can choose level 1 or level 2, but its a good idea use level 2 beacause we can route packet out of the networks

 ----Configuration of Hosts----

 each host has a configuration file called start.sh